Pricing Time-to-Event Contingent Cash Flows: A Discrete-Time Survival Analysis Approach: Cash flow model

-Our objective is to project the future cash flows of a trust of lease contracts.
-For generality, suppose the present time is $m + \Delta + 1\leq \varepsilon \leq m + \omega$.
-This implies the trust is ongoing with payment history but has not yet terminated.
-Our model will build from a single lease contract to the full trust.
-Let there be $N$ total lease contracts, and consider lease $i$, where $1 \leq i \leq N$.
+Our objective is to calculate the present value or price of future cash flows from a trust of consumer automobile lease contracts.
+For generality, suppose the present time is $m + \Delta + 1 \leq \varepsilon \leq m + \omega$.
+This implies the trust is ongoing with payment history but not yet terminated.
+We will elucidate our model by building up from a single lease contract to the complete trust.
+Recall there are $n$ total lease contracts at origination and define $n_{\varepsilon}$ to be the number of active lease contracts at time~$\varepsilon$.
+Naturally, $n_{\varepsilon} \leq n$.
+We consider a lease $i$ that is still active and paying at time $\varepsilon$, where $1 \leq i \leq n_{\varepsilon}$.